Toko Ekambi propels Olympique Lyon past AS Monaco

 - End the debate: Liverpool sensation Salah is the best player in the world right now

-During the opening twenty minutes of the French elite division side, both teams saw plenty of balls, with the hosts going closest through Toko Ekambi who forced Alexandre Nubel into a good save.
+During the opening 20 minutes of the French elite division match, both teams saw plenty of the ball, with the hosts going closest through Toko Ekambi, who forced Alexandre Nubel into a good save.

 In the 34th minute, Houssem Aouar should have put Peter Bosz’s team ahead but his shot trickled past the goal post.